NotchArrow/MCLightningFarmer/README.md

 - The module pyautogui
 > pip install pyautogui

+Note: Your log file persists even when your chat is cleared.
+Restart your game before using a second time to clear the old message or the script will continue trying to disconnect you if you rerun it.

 ## Config
 The program uses the default path your vanilla minecraft log file.
 If you are using a different launcher, you will need to configure this.
 Singleplayer is enabled by default.
 It can be disabled by changing the variable singleplayer to False (only works if you have server permissions)